-This proposal does not require them to issue any licenses or conduct inspections to ensure the safety of marijuana infused food products.
-However, sections 196.010 through 196.298, RSMo, gives them responsibility for the regulation of food to include such duties as ensuring food safety, sanitation, and proper labeling, etc. Therefore, they would have responsibility to assure that facilities manufacturing foods containing marijuana and marijuana products are regulated the same as other food manufacturers.
+This proposal does not require their department to issue any licenses or conduct inspections to ensure the safety of marijuana infused food products.
+However, sections 196.010 through 196.298, RSMo, gives their department responsibility for the regulation of food to include such duties as ensuring food safety, sanitation, proper labeling, etc. Therefore, their department would have responsibility to assure that facilities manufacturing foods containing marijuana and marijuana products are regulated the same as other food manufacturers.